Faculty/Staff Wellness

 Instant Recess Activity Breaks

-Instant Recess is a fun, low-impact activity for use as a physical activity break in the office or workspace, or at meetings and events that supports group participation with simple calisthenic movements done to music.
+Instant Recess is a fun, low-impact activity for use as a physical activity break in the office or workspace, or at meetings and events that support group participation with simple calisthenic movements done to music.

 Music Selections for Instant Recess Activity Breaks